EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning: Experiment

 \section{Experiment}

-\paragraph{Datasets} Expanding on previous works\cite{zhang2024pruning,lu2024allinone}, we evaluate \textbf{EfficientXpert} in two domains: \textbf{Health} and \textbf{Legal}.
+\paragraph{Datasets} Expanding on previous works, we evaluate \textbf{EfficientXpert} in two domains: \textbf{Health} and \textbf{Legal}.
 Each domain includes tasks such as language modeling, question answering (QA), natural language inference (NLI), and summarization.
 For the Health domain, we construct a training set from MedNLI, PubMedQA, and HQS at a ratio of $7{:}7{:}1$, totaling 15{,}000 instances with a sequence length of 2048 tokens.
 For the Legal domain, we use CaseHold, ContractNLI, and BillSum at a $7{:}6{:}2$ ratio, also totaling 15{,}000 instances with the same sequence length.
 Ratios are based on task complexity, data availability, and preliminary validation performance.
-Dataset details are provided in Appendix.
-For calibration, Wanda and ForeSight use 128 instances of length 2048 from the C4 dataset to ensure consistency.
-A discussion on the effect of calibration dataset is provided in the Appendix~\cite{williams2023impact, bandari2024c4, ji2024beware, mitra2024investigating}.
+Dataset details are provided in Appendix D. As shown in Section~\ref{sec:ablation}, domain calibration does not improve pruning performance on domain tasks; therefore, for a fair comparison, we use 128 C4 instances of length 2048 for both Wanda and ForeSight.

-\paragraph{Model Fine-tuning} We select LLaMA2-7B-hf \cite{touvron2023llama} and LLaMA3.1-8B \cite{dubey2024llama} as base models, fine-tuning them using Low-Rank Adaptation (LoRA) with a rank of $r=8$.
-LoRA adapters are attached to every weight in the models.
-Fine-tuning hyperparameters are consistently set as follows: global batch size of 32, training for 3 epochs, learning rate of $1\times10^{-4}$, momentum of 0.01, and the torch\_Adam optimizer.
+\paragraph{Implementation Details} To assess the effectiveness and generality of our methods, We carry out a series of experiments on the LLaMA families \cite{touvron2023llama} and Qwen families \cite{bai2023qwen}, finetuning them using Low-Rank Adaptation (LoRA) with a rank of $r=8$.
+LoRA adapters are attached to every weight in the models except the last linear layer.
+Finetuning hyperparameters are consistently set as follows: global batch size of 16, training for 3 epochs, learning rate of $1\times10^{-4}$, weight decay of 0.01, and the torch\_Adam optimizer.
 Tokenization remains unchanged from the original Huggingface implementation.
-All fine-tuning and pruning were conducted on 4 NVIDIA A100 GPUs with 80GB memory, using the Huggingface \texttt{peft} library for LoRA training.
+All finetuning and pruning were conducted on 4 NVIDIA A100 GPUs with 80GB memory, using the Huggingface \texttt{peft} library for LoRA training.
 Models were loaded and trained in float16 precision, with gradient checkpointing enabled to reduce memory consumption.
 Both dense and Wanda baseline are finetuned using this setup.